 Financial support will be allocated proportionally per year as follows:

-Funding will be made in order of priority.
+Funding will be allocated in order of priority.
 Termly limits will be applied depending on circumstances and the uptake in specific priority groups.

-If a student leaves the learning programme or completes their course, they will not be eligible to receive further payment and any overpaid monies may need to be repaid.
+If a student leaves their learning programme or completes their course, they will not be eligible to receive further payment and any overpaid monies may need to be repaid.

 IMPORTANT – Please note that payment figures quoted are subject to change dependent on annual funding and demographic need of students which cannot be pre-determined until enrolment and application to the scheme.